Cover illustration for FIDE - North America's Theory of Change for Citizens' Assemblies.

 Risk

-Lack of follow-on opportunities undermines long-term agency
+Lack of follow-on opportunities undermines long-term agency.

-Neglect of community-building aspects that strengthen civic muscle
+Neglect of community-building aspects that strengthen civic muscle.

-The process becomes too technocratic or elite-dominated - “technocratic drift”
+The process becomes too technocratic or elite-dominated - “technocratic drift.”

-Assembly becomes one more process bottleneck, slowing down or hindering productive resolution of the problem
+Assembly becomes one more process bottleneck, slowing down or hindering productive resolution of the problem.

-Institutional pathways and meaningful reform for co-governance and shift in locus of power
+Institutional pathways and meaningful reform for co-governance and shift in locus of power away from traditional institutions and interest groups to people.

 Mitigations

-Build broad buy-in and interest in Assembly recommendations among government stakeholders
+Build broad buy-in and interest in Assembly recommendations among government stakeholders.

-Create on-going opportunities for public managers to exchange lessons and experiences on CA and deliberative democracy
+Create on-going opportunities for public managers to exchange lessons and experiences on CA and deliberative democracy.

-Evaluate and publicize civic impacts to bolster legitimacy
+Evaluate and publicize civic impacts to bolster legitimacy and uptake.

 Long-term Impact